 With a focus on maintaining physical activity that enhances balance, promotes flexibility and strengthens muscles, older drivers may be able to decrease their risk for falls and improve their safety on the roads.

 A recent study from the University of South Florida also suggests that mental exercises play an important role in strengthening memory and improving brain function, two things that are also important for improving the elderly’s driving abilities.

 If you or a loved one has been injured in a crash that could have been prevented, our auto accident lawyers can help you recover fair compensation.
-Contact us today for a free review of your claim.
+Contact our injury attorneys today for a free review of your claim.